Microsoft Time Tracking

 Getting started with Power BI

-Microsoft Power BI operates in different platforms:
+Microsoft Power BI operates on different platforms:

 • A Windows desktop application called Power BI Desktop.